Print your savings card. Bring this to your pharmacy along with your prescription

-SUBOXONE Sublingual Film contains buprenorphine, an opioid that can cause physical dependence with chronic use.
+SUBOXONE Film contains buprenorphine, an opioid that can cause physical dependence with chronic use.
 Physical dependence is not the same as addiction.
-Your doctor can tell you more about the difference between physical dependence and drug addiction.
-Do not stop taking SUBOXONE Sublingual Film suddenly without talking to your doctor.
+Your healthcare provider can tell you more about the difference between physical dependence and drug addiction.
+Do not stop taking SUBOXONE Film suddenly without talking to your healthcare provider.
 You could become sick with uncomfortable withdrawal symptoms because your body has become used to this medicine.

 Death has been reported in those who are not opioid dependent.

-Your doctor may monitor liver function before and during treatment.
+Your healthcare provider may monitor liver function before and during treatment.

-Injecting SUBOXONE may cause serious withdrawal symptoms such as pain, cramps, vomiting, diarrhea, anxiety, sleep problems, and cravings.
+Injecting the SUBOXONE Film product may cause serious withdrawal symptoms such as pain, cramps, vomiting, diarrhea, anxiety, sleep problems, and cravings.

-*To report negative side effects associated with taking SUBOXONE Sublingual Film, please call 1-877-782-6966.
+*To report pregnancy or side effects associated with taking SUBOXONE Film, please call 1-877-782-6966.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-For more information about SUBOXONE Sublingual Film or SUBOXONE® (buprenorphine and naloxone) Sublingual Tablet (CIII), please see full Prescribing Information and Medication Guide at www.SuboxoneFilmREMS.com.
+For more information about SUBOXONE Film, SUBOXONE® (buprenorphine and naloxone) Sublingual Tablets (CIII), or SUBUTEX® (buprenorphine) Sublingual Tablets (CIII), please see the respective full Prescribing Information and Medication Guide at www.suboxoneREMS.com.